hiri45/Sprint-kanban/readme.txt

   smaller subtasks so that there all members are still assigned to their own tasks
 - instead of using google docs to record data all the data will be stored within Jira with google docs only used as a reference to the Project Management Plan and any other information which is stored there
+- A contingency plan was also created within the Project Management which provides an overview of what the team can do if any of the risks within the risk register were to happen.
+It gives a plan for the team to follow.